Watch Carrie Underwood Recover Like A Pro After Awkward Technical Glitch During Tour Opening Night

 — Jeanine Renda (@CUfan1021) May 2, 2019

-Carrie also appeared to be having a pretty great time herself as she hit the road for the first time since 2016 when she toured across North America as part of her ‘Storyteller: Stories In The Round Tour’.
+Carrie also appeared to be having a pretty great time herself as she hit the road for the first time since 2016 when she toured across North America as part of her “Storyteller: Stories In The Round Tour.”

 Sharing two photos of herself on stage, the star wrote on her Twitter account after the show, “Thank you, Greensboro, for an AMAZING first show of the #CryPrettyTour360!
 We truly felt the love tonight!!!”